dildeolupbiten/QSnake/README.md

 ##### 1.2.2.
 Distance state

-`Distance state` is the distance representation of the head of snake and the target.
+`Distance state` is the distance representation of the head of the snake and the target.

    | Δd | Δd < 0 | Δd = 0 | Δd > 0 |
    |----|--------|--------|--------|